RichardJRL/pocketmagstopdf/README.md

   - No option given will present a normal level of informational output.
   - `--debug` prints comprehensive PDF-related information.
 - Add the option to hide the User UUID watermark that is inserted on each page of the PDF when `--quality=original` is used.
+### 09/12/2022
+- Add proper Python Logger support (implemented by [shirblc](https://github.com/shirblc))
+### 19/03/2023
+- Add the option to enable downloading of magazines in the newly-discovered "extrahigh" quality format (only when `--quality=extrahigh` is used, otherwise the default is "mid").

 ## Usage: